-Many people believe that when you have a fatty liver, you should only look at the amount of fat that you consume.
-However, sugar is just as bad for NAFLD and today we’ll try to answer just how much sugar can you eat per day if you have a fatty liver.
+Many people believe that when you have a fatty liver, you should only look at the amount of fat that you consume and reduce that in order to reverse your condition.
+Unfortunately, that is only part of the equation.

 NOTE: This article does NOT refer to fatty liver and sugar for those who also suffer from diabetes.
 In that particular case, the numbers are completely different and you should discuss them with your doctor.

-With these in mind, we should know that sugar (we’ll also refer to them as carbs) are really bad for a fatty liver.
-Sugar, if had in excess, will be stored as fat by our body.
+With these in mind, we should know that sugar (I’ll also refer to it as carbs) are really bad for a fatty liver.
+Excess carbohydrates and sugar, will be stored as fat by our body.
 And this exactly what we don’t need more of!

 And that’s exactly what we’re going to tackle in today’s article:

-When talking about added sugars, the maximum allowed amount per day is 37.5 grams or 9 teaspoons for men and 25 grams or 6 teaspoons for women.
+When talking about added sugars, for healthy people, the maximum allowed amount per day is 37.5 grams or 9 teaspoons for men and 25 grams or 6 teaspoons for women.

 The truth is that added sugar is not required in our diets and our body simply does not need it: it serves no purpose whatsoever – it does make foods and drinks taste better, but otherwise it’s just empty calories.

-Yes, the human body does need carbs for energy – but we get all that from fruits and grains, from vegetables and all types of food that we eat.
+Please have in mind that I am talking here about added sugars and their negative effect over the liver’s health.
+Yes, the human body does need carbs for energy – but we get all that from eating healthy fruits and grains, as well as vegetables and other healthy foods that we consume.

-Plus, these carbs are natural and absorbed slower by our bodies, avoiding the excess and a blood sugar spike.
+Plus, these carbs are natural and absorbed slower by our bodies, released over a longer period of time, and therefore healthier than added refined sugar.

 Unfortunately, it does not refer only to the classic white sugar.
-Companies are using various names for this added sugar – tens of variants, to be precise.
+Companies are using various names for added sugar in their products- tens of variants, to be precise.

 The most common, however, are names like sugar, sucrose, glucose, fructose, corn syrup or other types of syrup.